 Tamariki under 5 years old

-All tamariki under 5 years old, who have not had 3 doses, can catch up for free until 31 August 2025.
+All tamariki under 5 years old, who have not been immunised against men B, can catch up for free until 31 August 2025.

 Rangatahi (young people) in certain close-living situations